 The general term backup refers to both full backups and incremental backups.
-When a distinction must be made between the two, the complete term full backup or incremental backup is used.

-For information about standby servers, see the PostgreSQL Core Documentation.

 When taking a full backup of a standby server, BART uses the PostgreSQL pg_basebackup utility program.

-Note: For standby servers, only a full backup can be taken.
-Incremental backups and parallel backups cannot be taken from standby servers.

-For information about pg_basebackup, see the PostgreSQL Core Documentation.
+However, it must be noted that for standby servers, you can only take a full backup, but cannot take incremental and parallel backups.
+For information about standby servers, see the PostgreSQL Documentation.

-These features provide a complete backup and recovery methodology for Postgres database servers, however, the management of this process can be quite complex, especially when dealing with multiple database servers in a distributed environment.
-BART simplifies this management process by use of a centralized backup catalog, a single configuration file, and a command line interface controlling the necessary operations.
+BART simplifies the management process by use of a centralized backup catalog, a single configuration file, and a command line interface controlling the necessary operations.
 Reasonable defaults are automatically used for various backup and restore options.
 BART also performs the necessary recovery file configuration required for point-in-time recovery using its command line interface.